icyJoseph/react-performance-study/README.md

 ## About the Application

-This app allows you to log yourself as a visitor.
-You can enter your full name and message and add the message to an ever growing list.
-This ever growring list is shows messages from most recent at the top, to oldest at the bottom.
+This app allows you to log yourself as a visitor, by adding your full name and a message to an ever growing list of visitors.

+Messages from visitors are ordered from most recent at the top, to oldest at the bottom.

-Each visitor is an object with the following shape:
+Each visitor and its message are represented by an object with the following shape:

 ```json
 {